5pyk3r/Waste-App/README.md

    - shows details about recycling in each garbage bin
    - simple searching where we can get information where each waste should go to
-   - admin mode with basic auth
+   - admin mode with basic authentication
    - CRUD operations on waste in admin mode
+   - some info about recycling

 ### Home Page
 ![Home page]( https://raw.githubusercontent.com/5pyk3r/Waste-App/master/screenshots/home.PNG)